BuddyForms/BuddyForms-Custom-Login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-User a Custom Login and define the Login Redirect and Registration Link
+Custom Login, Custom Login Redirect, Custom Registartion Link, Registation Forms

 == Description ==

-This plugin enables you to create a global login and redirect the WordPress login to a page.
-A new settings tab will be created for you under BuddyForms in the admin settings to set up the login form.
+BuddyForms Custom Login is a powerful plugin that allows you to create a fully customized login and registration experience for your WordPress website.
+It seamlessly integrates with BuddyPress and offers a range of features to enhance your user login and registration processes.

+With BuddyForms Custom Login, you can easily customize the login and registration forms to match your site's branding.
+You have full control over the fields, layout, and design.
+It also enables front-end login and registration, allowing users to access their profiles directly from the front end of your site.

+####Features

+##Customizable login and registration forms
+Customizable login form: Easily modify the design, fields, and labels of the default WordPress login form.
+Registration form builder: Create custom registration forms with the fields and validation rules you need.

+##Seamless integration with BuddyPress
+Seamless integration with BuddyForms: Use this plugin in conjunction with BuddyForms to extend the functionality and create advanced user management solutions.

+##Front-end login and registration

+##User profile management
+User profile builder: Customize the user profile page with additional fields and information.

+##Support for custom fields
+User profile builder: Customize the user profile page with additional fields and information.

+##User-friendly interface
+Whether you're building a community site with BuddyPress or simply want to enhance the default login experience on your WordPress site, BuddyForms Custom Login is the perfect solution.

-> #### Options of the Settings Page
+#### Options of the Settings Page
 > * Login Page
 	** Select the page you want to use for the redirect.
 > * Display Login Form?
 	** Overwrite the page content
 	** Above the content
 	** Under the content
 	** Use the Shortcode

 > * Display Registration Link?
     ** Select a registration page to rewrite the registration Link